Lazy Loading¶

 Behavior¶

-- When the parent's ID changes, the cached list is freed and will be reloaded on next access.
+- When the parent's ID changes, the cached list is invalidated and will be reloaded on next access.

 Important Notes¶